 \begin{proposition} Under Assumptions \ref{aseq}--\ref{areg}, \eqref{convergence} holds. \end{proposition}

-\autoref{areg} is standard.
-The proof of the proposition and all other results in this section are given in \autoref{sproofs}.
-Under additional standard regularity conditions, we can establish joint asymptotic normality of $(\sqrt{n}(\hat\theta_\ell-\theta_0))_{\ell=1}^L$.
-Since this type of result is well known, we omit these conditions and the corresponding result.
+The proof of the proposition and all other results in this section are stated in \autoref{sproofs}.
+Under additional standard regularity conditions, we can use \autoref{basic} to establish asymptotic normality of $(\sqrt{n}(\hat\theta_\ell-\theta_0))_{\ell=1}^L$, but since this type of result is well-known, we omit these conditions and the corresponding result.

-We next state conditions required for our first main result, which shows that the off-diagonal blocks of $\bm{\Sigma}^*$ in \eqref{convergence} are zero.
-Combined with \autoref{basic}, this verifies the key high-level condition required by cluster-robust inference methods.
+We next state conditions required for our first main result, which establishes that the off-diagonal blocks of $\bm{\Sigma}^*$ in \eqref{convergence} are zero.
+Combined with \autoref{basic}, this verifies the key high-level condition required by small-$L$ cluster-robust inference methods.
 Let $\delta(\bm{A}) = n^{-1} \sum_{i=1}^n \sum_{j=1}^n A_{ij}$, the average degree.

 \begin{assump}[Conductance] $\max_{1\leq \ell \leq L} \phi_{\bm{A}}(\C_\ell) \cdot \delta(\bm{A}) \rightarrow 0$. \end{assump}